How to Make Caramelized Mushrooms

 Instructions

-• Add the olive oil to a large sautee pan on the stove and set the heat to medium-high.
+• Add the olive oil to a large frying pan on the stove set to medium-high heat.

 • Add the mushrooms and salt to the pan.